Amsh23/Amsh23/connecttocisofordummiesoneclick/README.md

 1. Click a server button in the GUI
 2. Cisco AnyConnect opens automatically with the server URL pre-filled
-3. Enter your credentials in AnyConnect (saved from first-time setup)
+3. Enter your VPN credentials in AnyConnect (first time setup will prompt for these)
 4. Click Connect in AnyConnect

 ## Requirements